Search

 An experienced guide with extensive local historical and archaeological knowledge will always lead your trek.
 Along the way, you will pass many Inca ruins, and your guide will conduct short tours wherever possible.
 A team of porters will carry all the equipment, leaving you with just a small daypack.
 Tours often include local cooks who will prepare three meals daily (while camping) and provide hot drinks and snacks.

 Your porters, guides and cooks have fantastic strength, stamina and skill.
-Together, make your trek a thoroughly enjoyable and hassle-free experience.
+Together, they make your trek a thoroughly enjoyable and hassle-free experience.
 They will set up camp daily, prepare meals and carry extra luggage.
 Most people would almost certainly be unable to complete the trek without them.
 It is, therefore, commonly accepted that porters, guides and cooks are all tipped well.
 Some tour operators include tips in the cost to ensure that all porters and other Inca Trail staff are tipped relatively and equally.
 We advise that you check with your tour operator.

 If your tour operator specifies that they do not provide sleeping bags, you will need a warm sleeping bag for the Inca Trail trek.
 Where possible, we recommend that you bring your sleeping bag.
 Some may be available for hire locally (for approximately US$15), but please check with your operator first.
-If you are planning to hire a bag, bringing a silk sleeping bag liner for added warmth and comfort is a good idea.
+If you plan to hire a bag, bringing a silk sleeping bag liner for added warmth and comfort is a good idea.

 A four-season* (or -10) bag is recommended for the winter months.
 At other times, you will probably be fine in a 3-season (or -4/-5) bag, although this depends on how much you feel the cold and is given as a guideline only.
 Roll mats are provided on the Inca Trail; however, for greater comfort and warmth, Thermarest-style mattresses can also be hired in Cusco for US$15.